Hepatitis Screening and Vaccination

 Hepatitis B: The vaccination for Hepatitis B is mandatory and the first shot is administered at the time of birth.
 The second dose is given after six months.
 An unvaccinated person should also have the shot, especially if he or she is traveling to regions where the risk of getting infected is high.

-Hepatitis C: In spite of millions of new cases detected every year globally, no vaccine has been developed for Hepatitis C so far.
+Hepatitis C: In spite of millions of new cases detected every year globally, no vaccine has been developed for HCV so far.
 However, researchers are conducting trials to design a vaccine for the same.

-Hepatitis D: The vaccine developed for HBV infection is equally effective for hepatitis D. However, the vaccine will not work if a patient infected with hepatitis D is already suffering from chronic hepatitis B.
+Hepatitis D: The vaccine developed for HBV infection is equally effective for HBV and HDV.
+However, the vaccine will not work if a patient infected with HDV is already suffering from chronic HBV infection.

 Hepatitis E: The vaccination for Hepatitis E Virus is not approved in all the regions.